bdunko/Charon-s-Obol/notes/Obol/Data/Polish.md

 	- [ ] Effect when a coin is tossed or lands
 	- [ ] Screen particle effect in the wind over board
 - [ ] Toggle for tooltips. (toggle on/off tooltips as a hotkey and clickable button)
-- [ ] Code - Will need to add an indestructible tag to coins and check that in some coin powers. (maybe?)
-	- [ ] Better long term solution - powers should specify the possible 'targets' from a list of enums; ie "OwnCoins", "Auto", "EnemyCoins", "AllCoins".
-Then instead of each case in the match having to check if that power is targetting correctly, we can just check at the start.

 - [ ] Code - Change text color if not original number on numbers in coin tooltip (light blue = modified)
-- [ ] Code - Tooltips on bottom should appear above coins; tooltips on top should appear below coins.
-Should be able to pass 'direction priority' to a tooltip. (priority_left/right, priority_up/down - this defines the default way the tooltip goes IF there is enough space for either.)

 - [ ] Graphics - River scrolls during voyage.
 	- [ ] River animation in general
 - [ ] Graphics - Pile of life/souls should be in a circular pile instead of square.